superduper-io/superduper/docs/usage/queries.md

 ## MongoDB

-We currently support MongoDB as the database backend.
+We currently provide first-class support for MongoDB as the database backend.
 As in `pymongo` all queries operate at the collection level:

 ```python
 from superduperdb.db.mongodb.query import Collection